 Has anyone done anything about it?

-On 26 November we wrote to the government, with the British Medical Association, Royal College of Psychiatrists, Faculty of Public Health, Doctors of the World and the Helen Bamber Foundation, to warn them about the dire health risks of housing these very vulnerable people in the camps.
+November: We wrote to the government, with the British Medical Association, Royal College of Psychiatrists, Faculty of Public Health, Doctors of the World and the Helen Bamber Foundation, to warn them about the dire health risks of housing these very vulnerable people in the camps.
 Chris Philp, the Minister for Immigration Compliance and the Courts rejected our concerns.

 We believe that these sites are unsuitable as housing for asylum seekers due to the lack of access to adequate and appropriate healthcare services, the public health risks resulting from a lack of compliance with the COVID-19 regulations, and the risk of retraumatisation triggered by accommodation in former military barracks.